 - What most North Americans partake in today isn’t barbecuing.
 Barbecuing is cooking at temperatures near the boiling point of water which is 100°C or 212°F for a long time to make the meat tender while simultaneously preserving its natural juices.
 The method being used in modern “barbecues” is broiling, where food is being cooked somewhere between 475-700° F or 246-371° C.

 Keep on reading…

 - According to the Barbecue Industry Association, 50% of all marshmallows in the U.S. have been toasted over a grill.

 - An easy way of checking how much propane is left in your tank is by weighing it on a scale, preferably outside to avoid any destruction should something go wrong.

 - The word barbecue has an unclear origin.
 Some people believe that it came from the American-Indian word barbacoa after a wood on which food was cooked.
 Others believe that it came from the French words de Barbe queue which means whiskers to tails.

-- Brisket, the extremely tough cut of meat that is taken from a cow’s chest takes one to two hours per pound to barbecue.
+- Brisket, the extremely tough cut of meat that is from a cow’s chest that takes one to two hours per pound to barbecue.
 An 8-pound piece would amount to an average of 12 hours.